NYX Cold Brew vs NYX Brown: What's the Difference?

 Cold Brew reads like a muted berry-rose brown rather than a classic warm brown.

-It still has enough brown base to function as a lip liner, but the overall impression is softer, less orange, and more mauved than many standard nude-brown pencils.
-That is exactly why it appeals to people whose skin turns warmer browns ruddy or orange.
+It still has enough brown base to function as a lip liner, but the overall impression is softer, less orange, and more mauved than many standard brown pencils.
+That is exactly why it appeals to people whose skin or natural lip color turns warmer browns ruddy or orange.

 In wear, Cold Brew tends to give soft to medium definition.
 It can show up clearly without looking like a strong contour shade, especially on medium-deep and deep skin where the color may read visible but still fairly tonal.